sunragav/FlikrPagination/README.md

         );
 ```
-The search query response data fetched from webservice (Flickr API) is persisted in the local storage(SQL Lite via Room) and served to recycler adapter of the app as needed.
 The data as and when written to the Room DB is updated to a LiveData observable , which is being observed by the view(MainActivity).
 ```java
 //MainActivity.java
  private final Observer<List<FlikrModel>> dataObserver = flikrModels -> updateData(flikrModels);